dixiyao/LLM-Academic-Writing/README.md

 # LLM-Academic-Writing
 Introduction: A public repository going to study how we can leverage LLMs as tools to improve our academic writing.
-We develop several helpful tools to help improve academic writing.
+In this repository, we collect useful resources and develop some tools leveraging LLMs to help improve academic writing.

 [![My Skills](https://skillicons.dev/icons?i=rocket)](https://skillicons.dev)